auwsmit/vim-active-numbers/README.md

 ### Thanks

 I got some ideas (namely excluded filetypes) and some source code cues from numbers.vim and CursorLineCurrentWindow.
-I copied this basic readme format from [Sneak](https://github.com/justinmk/vim-sneak).
+I got this readme format from [Sneak](https://github.com/justinmk/vim-sneak).

 ### Bugs